Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 This is reflected in the price, so if you want a beautiful piece of jewelry for less, a sapphire can make a great alternative.
 A beautifully colored sapphire can catch attention as well as a diamond.

 Carat for carat, sapphires are almost always cheaper than diamonds.
 As an example, here is a 1.05 carat blue sapphire from James Allen, which costs $700.
 In comparison, a 1 carat diamond from James Allen costs over $4,000.
-Even sapphires on the high end price-wise won’t match a diamond’s price, such as this 1.13 carat blue sapphire for $2,610.
+Even sapphires on the high end price-wise won’t match a diamond’s price, such as this 1.13 carat blue sapphire from James Allen for $2,610.

 Sapphire rings and diamond rings will often be a similar price, however, this is due to larger sized sapphires being used more often.
 To compare, these two rings from Blue Nile – an oval diamond in a three stone setting with baguettes and an oval sapphire in an identical setting – are similar prices.
 However, the diamond ring features a 1.20 carat center stone, while the sapphire ring is at least 1.50 carats.